abhishekraj099/Shopping-App-1/README.md

 ## Contact

-For any inquiries or issues, feel free to reach out via [your-email@example.com].
+For any inquiries or issues, feel free to reach out via [mohd.aakib208381@gmail.com].

+---

+Let me know if you need any further changes!